Farisdev500/Price-finder/README.md

 # How this works
   1. goes in the website store

-  2. goes to your link

-  3. checkes for all prices and names
+  2. checkes for all prices and names

-  4. puts it in a list
+  3. puts it in a list

-  5. dumps it into an excel file
+  4. dumps it into an excel file

 # i made this web scraper by myself btw